 Over the past eight years, we have trained more than 150 students from fourteen countries, and provided more than $250K in financial aid for 53% of our graduates.
 Please see the CLCA website for more information.

-Based on this well-established pedagogy, Core Leadership for Educators (CLCA-Ed) is a newly designed, invitation-only, week-long program for mid-career professionals who work at the intersection of social justice, identity development, mindfulness, civic engagement, citizenship education, and leadership development.
+Based on this well-established pedagogy, Core Leadership for Educators (CLCA-Ed) is a newly designed, week-long program for adults who work at the intersection of social justice, identity development, mindfulness, civic engagement, citizenship education, and leadership development.

 Why is it important for me to attend?

 Adults dedicated to developing authentic young leaders often lack access to true peers and mentors, and thus are perpetually at risk of feeling isolated.
 Like their students, they need the time, space, and support to explore identity, intimacy, independence, interdependence, and impulse control.